 agent = create_agent(model=model, tools=[tools.web_search], system_prompt=system_prompt)

 create_agent returns a compiled LangGraph StateGraph.
-It automatically manages the message loop — calling the model, detecting tool calls, executing them, and continuing until the model produces a final answer with no pending tool calls.
+It automatically manages the message loop: it calls the model, detects tool calls, executes them, and continues until the model produces a final answer with no pending tool calls.
+In simple words, the loop we ran by hand in the previous lesson now runs itself.

 Invoking the Agent